 There are many companies that arrange Erasmus courses for staff; however, you do not need to go through one of them.
 You can arrange your own stay independently - perhaps at one of our partner universities.
 For example, Atlantic Language in Galway in Ireland offers courses in English.
 Find other examples on these websites:

 The amount of the grant depends on the country you plan to travel to and varies between €140 and €180 per day.
-In addition to working days, you can add two days for travel.
+In addition to working days, you can add two days for travel (6 days if you travel by train/bus, which is regarded as Green Travel).
 A travel allowance in the form of a flat-rate amount is added, which is €20-€1500 based on distance as the crow flies.

 In the case of mobility outside the EU, the amount is €180 per day, with the exception of countries within regions 5 and 14.
 See the following link for regions and other information: